 If you are not safe and you have evidence that your spouse committed physical or sexual violence against you or your child, you can file a protective order and ask the court to award you temporary possession of the house.
 This is a way for you to stay at home and get your spouse out of it.

 The rest of the scenarios below assume that you are safe in the home.

 What If I Have Children?

 If you have children and you want to be awarded joint physical custody of them in the divorce, you should typically remain in the home.
-Before the court will award a parent joint physical custody, it wants to see that a parent is actively involved in their children’s lives. it’s hard to be actively involved if you’re not living in the home, and it’s hard to justify unilaterally taking children out of the home they’ve been in and move them to a new residence with you.
+Before the court awards a parent joint physical custody, it wants to see that a parent is actively involved in their children’s lives.
+It’s hard to be actively involved if you’re not living in the home, and it’s hard to justify unilaterally taking children out of the home they’ve been in and moving them to a new residence with you.
 One successful pathway through this predicament might be the following:

 - File for divorce;